 We also are providing new clothing for 965 children to stock the school clothing closets at Yorkshire, Sudley and Timber Lane Elementary schools.
 Uniforms were ordered for for delivery to Patrick Henry.

 New Clothing for Infants: In 2016 - 17, Assistance League Northern Virginia volunteers delivered to InovaCares Clinic in Falls Church 56 beautiful layette bundles containing handmade afghans (donated by Lullaby Stitchers at the Viginian Retirement Community), baby hats, clothing and books.
 Additionally, 386 knitted hats and receiving blankets were delivered to InovaCares.

 Additionally, in May 2017 toiletry deliveries were made to three schools: Lynbrook, Garfield and to Pine Spring.
 We packed 425 toiletry kits for the schools following our regular meeting in May.

 In the 2016-2017 school year, 3262 children were helped by Assistance League's Clothing for Kids Program.
 Way to go, Assistance League of Northern Virginia!
 AND WE'RE DOING IT AGAIN FOR THE 2017-2018 SCHOOL YEAR . . ..
 Assistance League is making a difference!

 The Assistance League of Northern Virginia recognize the ladies of the Helping Hands Group of Dunbarton.

 We give a big thank you to these ladies who continue to demonstrate their caring for the youngest members of our community.
-754 of these pillows were given out during the 2015-2016 year alone.
+760 of these pillows were given out during the 2016-2017 year alone.

-Each year Assistance League National Conference provides the opportunity for chapter members from around the country to gather for networking and educational development.
+Assistance League National Conference provides the opportunity for chapter members from around the country to gather for networking and educational development.